Aeroluna/LunaCoopMod/README.md

 Weirdly quiet for how impactful this thing's weapon is.

+- Increased Wraith (and variants) sight radius from 8 to 10.

+I'm not sure why Blizzard made Wraiths have a sight radius lower than any other air unit, but now it's been increased to match others.

 - Fixed a bug where only certain temporary units would be affected by commander buffs (i.e. Vorazun's Strike from the Shadows, Artanis's Guardian Shell, e.t.c.).
   - Fixed units:
     - Spider Mine (Raynor/Nova)